 3. Use Mylar Blanket as a Ground Sheet

-Mylar provides absolutely NO insulation.
+Mylar provides NO insulation.
 So, you can NOT just put it on the ground and expect to stay warm.
-The ground will suck heat right from your body.
+The ground will suck the heat right from your body.

-First put the Mylar blanket on the ground.
+First, put the Mylar blanket on the ground.
 Then pile the pine needles on top of this.
 The pine needles provide insulation.
-The Mylar blanket reflects heat back towards you.
-If you try to put the Mylar blanket on top of the pine needles, you’ll just end up sweaty.
+The Mylar blanket reflects heat towards you.
+If you try putting the Mylar blanket on top of the pine needles, you’ll end up sweaty.

 *A Mylar blanket works great when hammock camping.
-Put the Mylar blanket in the hammock and then put you blanket or sleeping bag on top of that.
+Put the Mylar blanket in the hammock, and then put your blanket or sleeping bag on top of that.